satyam15mishra/Digital-Education-Pearl-Jam/README.md

 There are plenty of tools available online which are solely based on video lectures and tests.

-> Problem is they are very LONG.
+1) Problem is they are very LONG.
 You can't take the crux out of them in seconds.
 You've to watch the videos as well as articles to get the summary.
-> Second challenge is a significant number of Indian population find it understand to get english pronunciations.
+2) Second challenge is a significant number of Indian population find it understand to get english pronunciations.
 Sure, they can search for translations but not 'transliterations'.
-> Third challenge we addressed is we cater the need of visually impaired people by providing them audio of any topic.
+3) Third challenge we addressed is we cater the need of visually impaired people by providing them audio of any topic.
 Moreover,even you can use this TTS tool.
-> We were trying our best to add an analytics dashboard in which you can enter your udemy/coursera credentials and then we can give you your progress reports.
+4) We were trying our best to add an analytics dashboard in which you can enter your udemy/coursera credentials and then we can give you your progress reports.
 However, due to lack of time we didn't focused on this.
 We made python scripts, it needs flask integration which can be done in a day.

 As of now, this project is very functional.
-It has the potential to be scaled up which can help millions of underpriveleged people..
+It has the potential to be scaled up which can help millions of underpriveleged people.
 ---------------------------------------------------------------------------------------------------------------------------

 TECHNOLOGIES USED

-> Python Backend
+ Python Backend
-> Flask
+ Flask
-> gTTS
+ gTTS
-> indic_transliteration
+ indic_transliteration
-> Python essentials
+ Python essentials
-> JQuery
+ JQuery
-> Frontend Essentials
+ Frontend Essentials

 We used this tech stack because of time constraints and easy scalability.
 It is very well possible to integrate AngularJS/ NodeJS